 At the 2008 meeting, strong sentiments were expressed by participants concerning the value of an ongoing scholarly organization or association for the study of media, religion, and culture.
 The Steering Committee which then oversaw the conference series took this under advisement and began exploring options and taking input.
 A public forum on incorporation took place at Toronto.
 Following that, the Steering Committee took the advice and input of these two meetings and proceeded to form an association, formally incorporating it.
 Following a strong sentiment expressed at Toronto, the association is being called The International Society for Media, Religion, and Culture (ISMRC).
 Plans are underway for an inauguration of the society at the 2012 meeting.
 More details will be posted here in due course.
 Anyone wishing to give input to the Committee as it proceeds can be in touch with any member of the Committee (now the Board of the ISMRC), listed below.

 Future meetings of the biennial ISMRC series

 The 9th International Conference on Media, Religion and Culture will be held in Canterbury, UK, from August 4-7, 2014.
 Keynote speakers will include Professor Jonathan Walton (Harvard), author of Watch This!
 The Ethics and Aesthetics of Black Televangelism, and Professor Kathryn Lofton (Yale), author of Oprah: the Gospel of an Icon, with an address also given by the inaugural President of the society, Professor Stewart Hoover (Colorado).
-Information is available on the conference website.
+(Click here to view the presidential address delivered by Stewart Hoover.)
+More information is available on the conference website.